BigO96/Snake-Game/README.md

 This Snake Game was created by Oscar Epp and is based on the classic Snake game.

-The Version here was heavily inspired by simon bruno's Chrome Snake
+The Version here was heavily inspired by Simon Bruno's 'Chrome Snake'